CITS5501 lab 1 (week 2) – Testing introduction – solutions

 Download the lab-01-code.zip file from https://cits5501.github.io/resources/#lab-labs, and unzip it somewhere on your computer.
 Then run VS Code, select “File” / “Open Folder”, and open the folder containing the lab 1 code.
 (You can “agree to trust” the authors of the code, if a message about that pops up.)

-Then open one of the .java files in the src subdirectory.
+Then open one of the .java files in the src subdirectory, and go to “Common steps in VS Code or GitPod”.

 GitPod

-It’s possible to access a VS Code–like environment on the web, without needing to install any software.
+It’s possible to access a VS Code–like environment on the web, without needing to install any software, via GitPod.
 You’ll first need to create a GitHub account, so do so.
 Once that’s done, ensure you’re logged in to GitHub.

 Then, paste into your web browser the address https://gitpod.io#, followed by the address of some GitHub repository – for this lab, you can use https://github.com/cits5501/lab01.
 (So the full address in your browser should be https://gitpod.io#https://github.com/cits5501/lab01.)
 Agree to let GitPod access your GitHub account, and you should see the message “Starting …” come up, and then a VS Code–like environment.
 Close any message that pops up asking “Do you want to open this workspace in VS Code Desktop?”.

-Then open one of the .java files in the src subdirectory.
+Then open one of the .java files in the src subdirectory, and continue with “Common steps in VS Code or GitPod”.

-Using either VS Code on the desktop, or the VS Code–like environment, you should see a message about “Java projects being opened”.
+When the editors open, you should see a message about “Java projects being opened”.
 Wait for that to pass, and there’ll now be a “Testing” icon on the left sidebar, in the shape of a conical lab flask (like this: ).

 Click on the testing icon, and then on the button “Enable Java Tests”.
 Select “JUnit Jupyter” tests from the options that pop up, and you should see a message saying that “Test libraries have been downloaded into ‘lib/’”.

-If you open the CalculatorSimpleTest.java file, then after a short while, a green triangle icon should appear to the left of the line “public class CalculatorSimpleTest”.
+If you open the CalculatorSimpleTest.java file, then after a short while, a small icon should appear to the left of the line “public class CalculatorSimpleTest”.
+(Depending on your version of VS Code and the state of the tests, it may show up as a green triangle, a red cross, or a green tick.)
 Clicking it will run all @Test methods in the class.

 (If the icon doesn’t appear: select “View” / “Problems” from the menu, and see if there have been any compilation problems.
 If there have: select “Java Projects” from the left sidebar, “Reference Libraries”, and then the “+” (add) button.
 Add the lib/junit-platform-console-standalone-1.9.2.jar file that should be in the lib directory, then hit the “refresh” icon under “Referenced Libraries”.
 Ideally, the “Problems” should now disappear and the green triangle icon appear.
 If it doesn’t: click somewhere in the CalculatorSimpleTest.java source code, hit the ctrl-shift-P key combination, and type “java: run tests”.)